davewhiteland/compsci-superbasics/collections/_hardware/keyboards.md

 which keys you've pressed.
 Keyboards that connect using [USB]({{ site.baseurl }}/hardware/usb) are common.

-If your computer uses a dedicated keyboard port, by convention it will be coloured purple.
+If your computer uses a dedicated keyboard port (PS/2), by convention it will be coloured purple.

 > If your cable keyboard isn't working, check that the cable is connected
 > _at both ends_.